Quds cruise missile

+The Quds are a family of Iranian cruise missiles, primarily used to attack land based targets.

+Quds-1

 Quds-1, designated '351' by the US Government, is a land-attack cruise missile used by Houthi movement in Yemen.
 The Houthis claim that they have developed it themselves, but some sources disagree.

 Design

 According to missile expert Fabian Hinz it could be a copy of the Iranian Soumar missile or the Russian Kh-55.
 However, the size of the missile is smaller than the Iranian one, and its range is much shorter due to having less room aboard for fuel, and due to being a ground-launched rather than an air-launched cruise missile.
 He added that there are differences between the Soumar missile and the Quds-1 missile like "the entire booster design, the wing position, the Quds 1's fixed wings, the shape of the nose cone, the shape of the aft fuselage, the position of the stabilizers and the shape of the engine cover and exhaust".
 According to Fabian Hinz the range of Quds-1 is "significantly" smaller than the Iranian Soumar.

-The primary engine is an unlicensed copy of the TJ-100 turbojet produced by PBS Velká Bíteš in Czechia.
-The UN Final report of the Panel of Experts on Yemen was released on 27th January 2020:
+The primary engine is an unlicensed copy of the PBS TJ100 turbojet produced by PBS Velká Bíteš in Czechia.